mitre/hybrid-curation/README.md

 The following are the main scripts MITRE has used for the hybrid curation methodology.
-Each is briefly discussed in Appendix A of the white paper (also available separately in the [https:/mitre/hybrid-curation/blob/master/doc](hybrid-curation/doc directory).
+Each is briefly discussed in Appendix A of the white paper (also available separately in the [hybrid-curation/doc directory](https:/mitre/hybrid-curation/blob/master/doc]).

 	simple-merge.py
 	new-make-items.py